-The first mechanism is the StoreFile refresher, which was introduced in Phase 1 (Apache HBase 1.0.0 and HDP 2.1).
+The first mechanism is the store file refresher, which was introduced in Phase 1 (Apache HBase 1.0.0 and HDP 2.1).

-StoreFile refresher is a thread per Region Server, which runs periodically, and does a refresh operation for the store files of the primary region for the secondary region replicas.
-If enabled, the refresher ensures that the secondary region replicas see the new flushed, compacted, or bulk loaded files from the primary region in a timely manner.
-However, this means that only flushed data can be read back from the secondary region replicas, and after the refresher runs, making the secondaries lag behind the primary for a longer time.
+Store file refresher is a thread per region server, which runs periodically, and does a refresh operation for the store files of the primary region for the secondary region replicas.
+If enabled, the refresher will ensure that the secondary region replicas see the new flushed, compacted or bulk loaded files from the primary region in a timely manner.
+However, this means that only flushed data can be read back from the secondary region replicas, and after the refresher is run, making the secondaries lag behind the primary for an a longer time.